Prajakta456/Buffer-Project/README.md

 LinkedList: Used for storing tour details and customer details and bills of customers

 Arrays: Used for storing hotel rooms and showing their occupancy status.

+What we learnt from this project:
+Using arraylist,linkedlist and priority queue provided by Collection Framework.Using modular approach for programming and writing and checking the code function by function.

 Future Scope of the Project:
 We will be adding